Master of Science (MS)

 Recommendations from this study include a continued presence of Team OCEAN at both sites and the extension of the program into the fall months during weekends.

 Gunvalson, Megan Maye, "Reducing Disturbances to Marine Mammals by Kayakers in the Monterey Bay" (2011).
 Master's Theses.
-Paper 3931.
+3931.